cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 * **<span class="notranslate">run_service</span>** - enable LVE Manager web server.
 If it is set to 1 when installing or updating LVE Manager, we enable and run the web server with LVE Manager
 * **<span class="notranslate">service_port</span>** - a port used for running a web server for access LVE Manager without the control panel

+#### Known issues for GUI unification

+A user can run standalone services to provide access to LVE Manager without UI integration.
+These services use system authentication for users and the integration script <span class="notranslate">`ui-user-info script`</span> to get information about the current user.

+These services have some issues:

+* The ability to download log files from <span class="notranslate">CloudLinux Wizard</span> is missed
+* Incorrect layout for some UI forms (Node.js Selector/Python Selector)
+* Dashboard does not open CageFS options
+* Some errors are not displayed

+These issues will be fixed in the near future.

 ## PHP-based integration of WEB UI with the control panel

 The first use case: